Evil Bong: Plot

 Nerdy college student Alistair McDowell moves in with law school drop-out Larnell, and his current roommates typical "surfer-stoner" Bachman and former baseball player Brett.
 When Larnell sees an ad for a large bong that the previous owner claims was "possessed", he responds.
 They receive the bong and start smoking (with the exception of Alistair).
 Alistair meets Brett's girlfriend Luann and her friend Janet, who Alistair develops a crush on.

 Later that night, Bachman's soul is pulled into The Bong World, which takes the form of a hellish strip club, inside Evil Bong, where he meets Ooga Booga and Ivan Burroughs, who warns him to watch himself around the Evil Bong.
-He is introduced to one of the strippers (Kristen Cladwell) who has skulls on her bra that start biting his neck, killing him, while Ooga Booga watches on, masturbating.
+He is introduced to one of the strippers (Kristen Caldwell) who has skulls on her bra that start biting his neck, killing him, while Ooga Booga watches on, masturbating.
 The next morning, the other roommates find Bachman dead on the couch.
 Alistair tells them that it is probably from the weed, but Larnell points out they all smoked the weed.
 Larnell also notices that the bong has changed; a face has started to appear.
 The trio hide his body and are nearly caught when Larnell's paralyzed, wealthy grandfather, Cyril, comes by to tell Larnell that he just got remarried.

 Later on, the bong (voiced by Michele Mais) starts speaking to Larnell (to Larnell only, no one else hears) and tempts him to smoke from her, which he does.
 Pulled into the Bong World, he sees Bachman (who seems to be fine), the Gingerdead Man, and Cyril.
 Eventually a stripper gives Larnell a lap dance, and he is killed in a similar way that Bachman was killed.
 Back in the real world, Luann and Janet come over and the group (again with the exception of Alistair) smokes from the bong.
 After Brett and Luann pass out, they wake up in the same strip club and they are greeted by Jack Attack, and Luann is taken away by the bouncer.
 Brett is then treated by his ex-girlfriend Carla Brewster, a stripper in the Bong World.
 She eventually uses her lip-cupped bra to bite off Brett's genitals, killing him.